AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/profiling_transactions.md

 aztec-wallet add-authwit authwits:last user -f operator
 ```

-Running above will add an Authwit that allows the `operator` to transfer 100 TST tokens from the `user`'s account. i.e, the `operator` can now transfer tokens by running:
+Running the above will add an Authwit that allows the `operator` to transfer 100 TST tokens from the `user`'s account.
+The `operator` can now transfer tokens by running:

 ```bash
 # operator transfers 100 TST tokens to themselves
 aztec-wallet send transfer_from -ca token --args accounts:user accounts:operator 100 secrets:auth_nonce -f operator
 ```

-But, instead of sending the transaction, you can simulate it by running the `simulate` command with same params, and then add a `--profile` flag to profile the gate count of each private function in the transaction.
+Instead of sending the transaction, you can simulate it by running the `simulate` command with the same parameters, and then add a `--profile` flag to profile the gate count of each private function in the transaction.

 ```bash
 aztec-wallet simulate --profile transfer_from -ca token --args accounts:user accounts:operator 100 secrets:auth_nonce -f operator
 ```

-This will print the below results after some time:
+This will print the following results after some time:

 ```bash
 Gate count per circuit: